 What Does it Look Like to Study Environmental Science and Conservation at Concordia?

-Environmental Science and Conservation majors are put to work on campus in paid and volunteer positions in natural resources conservation and environmental education.
-From working in preserve management, to leading educational tours, to helping build and maintain campus trails, ESC majors never lack opportunities for meaningful work.
+ESC majors actively manage Concordia’s natural resources through paid and volunteer positions in the ESC Department and Office of Environmental Stewardship.
 Majors may also participate in the Sustainability Club and the Balcones Canyonlands Master Naturalist, the state’s first collegiate chapter of the respected Texas Master Naturalist program.

 Here are some highlighted courses: